TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 * `friends` is your collection, your array of friends.
 * `.each` is the enumerable method you are calling on your friends array.
-* `{ |friend| puts friend }` is a block, the block is run for each element in your collection.
-Because we have 5 friends in our array thats how many times the block will be run for this collection.
+* `{ |friend| puts friend }` is a block, and the code in the block is run for each element in your collection.
+Because we have 5 friends in our array, thats how many times the block will be run for this collection.
-* Within the block you have whats known as the block variable `|friend|`.
+* Within the block you have what's known as the block variable `|friend|`.
 This is the element from your collection the block is currently iterating over.
-In the first iteration its value will be `'Sharon'`, in the second iteration its value will be `'Leo'` in the third `Lelia` and so on until it reaches the end of the collection.
+In the first iteration its value will be `'Sharon'`, in the second iteration its value will be `'Leo'`, in the third `Lelia`, and so on until it reaches the end of the collection.

 `#each` also works with hashes, but with a bit of added functionality.
 It can yield the key and value of a hash individually or together (as an array) to the block: